 - Thanksgiving Dinner Table Decoration Ideas

-PRO TIP: This is another fun thing for the kids to help with!
+This is another fun thing for the kids to help with!
 Allow children to help with setting the table and decorating.
 Thanksgiving for kids should be fun but also an opportunity to teach traditions and history!